 Accessible drinking fountains – Drinking fountain with the bubbler no higher than 36” with knee clearance underneath that is 27” high x 18” minimum deep and a level clear floor area in front of it.

-Accessible Entrance – An entry door or gate is a minimum 32 inches clear when opened 90 degrees; threshold is no higher than ½ inch (3/4 inch may be permitted in existing conditions if beveled), and door is easily opened, or has automatic door opener.
+Accessible Entrance – An entry door or gate is a minimum 32 inches clear when opened 90 degrees; threshold is no higher than ½ inch.

 Accessible exhibit materials – Alternative formats or services that provide equivalent exhibit information for people with sensory disabilities in a manner appropriate to the program material.
 Examples include but are not limited to: